-Jay Small is a digital media and marketing executive geared for customer-centered innovation and business growth.
+Jay Small is a digital media and marketing executive geared for customer-centered innovation, transformation, and business growth.

 Small earned an MBA from Kennesaw State University and a bachelor’s degree in journalism and political science from Southern Illinois University-Carbondale.

 Executive management and leadership; digital innovation, marketing and business strategy; product development; user experience; media and information design; writing, creative direction, consultation, presentations, teaching and training.

 Jay Small has succeeded as a digital business strategist, product innovator, information designer, marketer, consultant, writer and editor.
 He brings distinct capabilities and specialties to his professional work, including comprehensive Web site user interface design, business strategy development, search optimization and training.

 His “pro” career began in 1985, but Small started learning about media much earlier — growing up in the third generation of a family of small-town newspaper executives.